Saturday, December 2, 2023

 Seating: While we have no reserved seating areas, attendees are welcome to bring a pop-up chair.
 However, we ask that you don’t block sidewalks, streets or residences.

 Participants: The Scottish Walk features elements that celebrate Scottish, holiday and other creative themes in addition to a wide array of organizations and groups representing Alexandria’s community.
 The content of the parade is curated and selected in advance by parade organizers.
 Many have participated in this event for decades and others are participating for the first time.
-To learn more about how to participate, please review the 2023 Participation Guidelines and Parade Unit Application.

 All Scottish Walk participants are required to take part in an official application and registration process in advance of the event.
 Same-day registration is not permitted.
 No walk-up or drive-up participation is allowed.
+Find a digital parade program here.

 Dogs: We anticipate a high volume of attendees at this event and dogs that are official participants of the Scottish Walk.
 While we love furry friends, they may be more comfortable at home.
 Service animals allowed.
 If you must bring your dog, please no retractable leashes.

 Photography/Videography: Photographers will be present to capture images to be used in future promotional use.
-By attending the festival you are granting permission for your photo to be captured.
+By attending the parade you are granting permission for your photo to be captured.
 Personal photography is allowed, but please stay out of the way of the parade participants.

 Neighborhood Impact/Safety: Please be mindful of people around you and know that a significant portion of the route passes residential areas.
 Please dispose of trash properly and spread out along the route.
 Help us ensure that sidewalks remain accessible and passable.
 Please do not cross the parade route in front of vehicles and keep a close eye on children and dogs.